Key Takeaways

 The Oklahoma Protection of Labor Act

 The Oklahoma Protection of Labor Act, codified at 40 O.S. § 165.1 et seq., establishes the state's wage payment requirements and provides penalties for employers who fail to comply.
-While the Act focuses primarily on ensuring timely wage payments, Oklahoma courts have recognized that its protections implicitly support workers who come forward to enforce those rights.
+The Act focuses primarily on getting earned wages paid, so it should not be treated as a simple mirror image of the FLSA's anti-retaliation provision.
+In the right case, though, Oklahoma wage statutes and agency-enforcement rules can still help establish the public policy at stake.

 Burk v.
 K-Mart: Oklahoma's Public Policy Tort